Open Letters

 Contact us at contact@mitjaa.org with any other questions.

-Please join us for The March on Washington for Jewish Civil Rights on Thursday, June 26, 2025 from 11:30 AM to 3:30 PM in Washington D.C. in memory of Yaron Lischinsky and Sarah Milgrim.
+The March on Washington for Jewish Civil Rights, with MIT JAA among several sponsoring groups, took place on June 26, 2025 at the U.S Capitol Grounds, Union Square, Washington D.C. in memory of Yaron Lischinsky and Sarah Milgrim.

 Follow @marchforcivilrights on instagram and @MarchForCR on X for more information!